I sent money with Google Wallet and it was just about as easy as you might think it would be.

 5. Oftentimes there is an additional security checkpoint here.
 After that, you just hit send.

 Google Wallet used to have a physical payment card, which they discontinued in June of 2016 so that they could better focus on Google Wallet.

-However, Google Wallet still provides a platform for debit cards, but only through the debit card you’ve linked to your account.
-You can adjust your preferences so that the money you send and request either goes directly into and out of your bank account, or you can directly cash out of through your debit card.
+However, Google Wallet still provides a platform for debit and credit cards, but only through the card you’ve linked to your account.
+You can adjust your preferences so that the money you send and request either goes directly into and out of your bank account, or you can directly cash out of through your card.

 How Do I send Money Through Gmail?